Introduction

 How can I add heating under my tiles for comfort?

-Yes, if you install an electric or hydronic heating system beneath your tiles, it can provide warmth and comfort, enhancing the overall experience of your tiled space.
+Installing an electric or hydronic heating system beneath your tiles can bring warmth and comfort, making your tiled area more enjoyable.